slackapi/java-slack-sdk/docs/guides/events-api.md

 ### Slack App Configuration

-To enable Events API, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Event Subscriptions** on the left pain.
+To enable Events API, visit the [Slack App configuration page](http://api.slack.com/apps), choose the app you're working on, and go to **Features** > **Event Subscriptions** on the left pane.
 There are a few things to do on the page.

 * Turn on **Enable Events**
 * Set the **Request URL** to `https://{your app's public URL domain}/slack/events`